 Instead of like this, in Instagram, you can say “Double-Tap if you agree”.
 This is the same as a like but it seems less needy.

 Give people a reason to follow by engaging followers effectively.
 In doing this, you’ll build a stronger following of people who genuinely like your business.

 What’s each follower worth to your business?
 If you’re attracting the right followers, ones who love your content and business, each follower could be said to have a monetary value.
 But if your account is filled with unengaged followers, they’re worth very little.

-They just boost your numbers.
+They just boost your metrics or numbers.

 They realize something is very wrong.